ebi-pf-team/interproscan-docs/docs/AdvancedConfiguration.rst

 ==============================

 The basic operation of ``InterProScan`` is configured via the command line.
-You can find a list of the command line options in the `Command-line arguments`_ documentation.
+You can find a list of the command line options in the `command-line arguments <HowToRun.html#command-line-arguments>`_ section of the docs.

 Advanced and utility parameters are configured via the ``InterProScan`` ``nextflow.config`` file.